chiradeep/mesostack/README.md

 ```

 ## Build Mesos Image using Packer
-Copy `mesostack.json` from this repository to the Packer VM
+Copy `mesostack.json` from this repository to the Packer VM.

 Edit the `builders` part of the Packer template (`mesostack.json`).
-Fill in the values for
+Fill in the values for :

       `hypervisor`: xenserver has been tested

-      `service_offering_id` : this is the service offering used by Packer to instantiate a new (Mesos) VM
+      `service_offering_id` : this is the service offering used by Packer to instantiate a new (Mesos) VM.

-      `template_id` : the CloudStack template id of the base Ubuntu template
+      `template_id` : the CloudStack template id of the base Ubuntu template.

-      `zone_id` : zone where Packer will create the Mesos VM
+      `zone_id` : zone where Packer will create the Mesos VM.

-      `disk_offering_id` : Any disk offering (shouldn't matter)
+      `disk_offering_id` : Any disk offering (shouldn't matter).

       `network_ids` : Network where Packer will create the Mesos VM.
-This is the same network as the Packer VM
+This is the same network as the Packer VM.

 We need the credentials to the CloudStack cloud.
 ```bash
 export CLOUDSTACK_API_URL="http://cloudstack.local:8080/client/api"